Ike-Ikechukwu/excel-revenue-profit-automation-dashboard-/README.md

 ## Scalability & Use Cases
 This solution is ideal for small and medium businesses with monthly datasets of 1000 to 50,000 rows, where Excel remains efficient and easy to maintain.
   A full refresh typically takes 30 seconds to 2 minutes, depending on file size and system resources.
-This time is worth it, as the refresh consolidates files, cleans data, recalculates KPIs, and updates the dashboard. delivering a complete revenue and profit analysis in one step.
+This time is worth it, as the refresh consolidates files, cleans data, recalculates KPIs, and updates the dashboard.
+Delivering a complete revenue and profit analysis in one step.
   The same workflow can be applied quarterly or yearly, depending on business needs.
   For larger datasets, a BI tool is recommended.
 A Power BI version of this automation is available here:
 👉 [link]